-- 1 the parties might foreclose access to the API or reduce API interconnectivity for other business chat services suppliers or CRM software suppliers or supply Slack's business chat services to users in combination with Salesforce's CRM software, or vice versa; and - 2 the parties might share confidential information on a competitor within the group and use it to their own benefit, whereby such a competitor might suffer a competitive disadvantage.
+- 1. the parties might refuse to provide their game software to competing game service providers, or refuse to offer competitors' game software on their game platforms, thereby causing market foreclosure or exclusion in the downstream and/or upstream market: and - 2. the parties might share confidential information on a competitor within the group and use it to their own benefit, whereby such a competitor might suffer a competitive disadvantage.